codefresh-io/docs.codefresh.io/_docs/docker-registries/codefresh-registry.md

 	max-width="50%"
 %}

 You can create multiple tokens for different uses.
-From the same screen you can also revoke any existing token if it is not used anymore, or has been compromised.
+From the same screen you can also revoke any existing token if it is not used anymore or has been compromised.

 ## Use Codefresh Registry Locally